stupid animal aw naw!

 June 1, 2009

 Welcome to this place.
-I’ll show you everything.
+I’ll shaw you everything.

 I don’t trust any company that can show full tv shows for free yet still make a big enough profit to make produce 2 minute long ads with computer effects and superfluous celebrities and air them during America’s worst (id est: best) shows.
 They think they’re being clever with that tagline, but it comes across as just about the only thing sincere about it to me.
 There’s another ad that you’ve undoubtedly seen, if you see ads, featuring Alecander Baldwin, but I can actually tolerate him off the ads, at least.
 Denis Leary, however, always makes me uncomfortable, and this is regardless of whether or naw he ripped off Bill Hicks.
 Bill Hicks, by the wuh, I never heard of until maybe a year ago, by which point he had been dead for fourteen of them.
 I have since seen his name in several places.
 Did he come back to life recently?
 It’s hard to say, because if he had he still wouldn’t have appeared in this ad (this is, of course, assuming it would have been offered to him and that in fourteen years he did not undergo the necessary changes in character, which I would not put past anybody I have yet witnessed within my electric picture box.
 And that assumes his supposed anti-consumerist stances reflected his actual character and not just viewpoints adopted for the sake of a comedy routine).